I once worked for a company, where the founder had an insane amount of churn.

 One of the easiest roles to hire and hand off, but also one of the most important roles, is the List manager.

-So everytime you start with a fresh list of prospects, each row needs to be cleaned up.
+So every time you start with a fresh list of prospects, each row needs to be cleaned up.

-You need to check the prospects name, you need to fix the company name, (when you’re sending a cold email, you don’t send for example, Quickmail.io/LLC.)
+You need to check the prospect’s name, you need to fix the company name, (when you’re sending a cold email, you don’t send, for example, Quickmail.io/LLC.)

-You need someone to help you clean up your data and fortunately this is a task that can be done at a low hourly rate.
-Essentially you need data entry for someone who speaks English, and once the list is clean, you can hand it off.
+You need someone to help you clean up your data, and fortunately, this is a task that can be done at a low hourly rate.
+Essentially, you need data entry for someone who speaks English, and once the list is clean, you can hand it off.

 But what about the harder hires?